Hike in Cortina: from Carbonin to Plätzwiese

 Tabacco 1:25.000 Map 010

-Although it is a relatively easy hike, the length of nearly ten kilometers, or six miles, makes it not recommended for elderly people or young children, who might get tired.
+Although it is a relatively easy hike, the length of nearly ten kilometers, six miles, makes it not recommended for elderly or younglings, who might get tired.

 Some clarifications about language.
 The words "Rifugio" and "hütte" are the Italian and Austrian German words for "mountain lodge".
 The vicinity of the South Tyrol makes it correct to name the locations both in Italian and German Austrian language.
 That's why we'll use both for some destinations, Italian first.

-Parking lot for the Vallandro mountain lodge in Carbonin
+The parking for the Vallandro refuge in Carbonin

-The departure of the excursion from Carbonin to Prato Piazza
+The starting point of the hike from Carbonin to the Plätzwiese hütte

 The climb continues for about an hour and a half, always in the woods and always with a constant slope.
 During the uphill you will find a fountain, perfect for drinking some spring water and replenish the flasks.